suragch/mongol-library/README.md

 Custom fonts can also be added to spans.

-## Other

-* RotatedTextView
-* RotatedEditText
-* RotatedLayout

-These views are subclasses of the standard Android views.
-They are included in this library for now in case MongolTextView and MongolEditText do not yet have some standard functionality that you need.

-These views are deprecated.
-In the future they may be dropped from the library.
-If you plan to use them long term, it is recommended that you just copy the code into your own class.

-Disadvantages of using these views:

-* Since correct text orientation is achieved by rotating and mirroring the entire view, a vertically mirrored font must be used with them.
-This font is not included with this library.
-However, you may download them from Menksoft.
-* It is very difficult to disable the popup menu to replace it with a Mongolian one.
-(This was the primary reason that this library was started.)
-* Any glyphs not included in the mirrored font will be backwards.
-That includes all Chinese and other CJK characters.
-Also, emoji will not be correctly rotated.

-Code examples.

-## TODO

-* [ ] translate this documentation into Mongolian and Chinese
-* [ ] `RecyclerView` example.
-* [ ] underline span
-* [ ] `MongolTextView` line spacing
-* [ ] more `MongolAlertDialog` types (check box, radio button, list)
-* [ ] add lots more jUnit and instrumentation tests
-* [x] make an option so that when switching between MongolEditText and EditText, the correct keyboard pops up automatically.
-* [ ] apply styly/theme colors to `MongolTextView`, `MongolLabel` and `MongolEditText` so that the default colors are correct for both light and dark themes.

 ## How to contribute

 For this library to be used widely, more testing and development is needed from other developers.